Hi. I’m John.

 In that capacity, I have always been absolutely committed to making RFS one of the premier resources in the world for all things related to health, fitness, sex, business, and personal development.

 To that end, I spend my days working on secret projects that will make this site better, this business bigger, and expand the reaches of the Roman Empire.
 I write articles, create systems and come up with new product ideas.

 All in all, I’m just a guy from New York trying to leave a mark on the world.
 Every day, I do my best to steer this ship towards glory.
 It’s pretty awesome, and I truly hope you’ll come along for the ride.

 P.S.
 Not that any of this is really relevant to you, but, if you’re interested in some more personal stuff, here’s pretty much everything you need to determine whether or not you’d enjoy hanging out with me.

-I believe that Arnold Schwarzenegger is the man and has never made a bad movie, and that Elon Musk is probably the greatest human being currently living on this planet.
+I believe that Arnold Schwarzenegger is the man and has never made a bad movie.

 I emphatically prefer physical books, and experience physical pain whenever I think about the rate at which they’re being eclipsed by digital ones.

 There is no doubt in my mind that Alexander Hamilton was the forgotten founding father most worthy of praise (though I would probably party with Benjamin Franklin).

 I absolutely refuse to censor myself about anything, ever.
 Along those lines, I’m an outspoken advocate for marriage equality and gender equality.